-This LDP2 is accompanied by a series of supporting documents:
+This Proposed LDP2 is accompanied by a series of supporting documents:

-Action Programme.
+Proposed Plan Action Programme.
 Provides details of how LDP2's policies and proposals will be delivered.
 It outlines who is responsible for delivery, the financial requirements and potential timescale.
 The Action Programme will be monitored and updated every two years.

 Monitoring Statement.
 This provides evidence which justifies the content of LDP2.
+It was published to accompany the Main Issues Report and has been updated to support the Proposed LDP2 as necessary.

 Environmental Report.
 Assesses the likely environmental effects of the Local Development Plan, including policy and development options, under the Environmental Assessment (Scotland) Act 2005.
-The Environmental Report outlines the findings from the environmental assessment of the Plan and clearly illustrates how the Strategic Environmental Assessment (SEA) process has influenced the Plan.
+The Environmental Report outlines the findings from the environmental assessment of the Plan and clearly illustrates how the Strategic Environmental Assessment (SEA) process has influenced the Proposed Plan.

 Habitats Regulation Appraisal (HRA).
 An HRA screening has been prepared in accordance with the Conservation (Natural Habitats, & c.)
-Regulations 1994, as amended, in consultation with Nature Scot.
-This concluded that the Plan's policies and proposals are not likely to have a significant effect on a protected European Natura 2000 site.
+Regulations 1994, as amended, in consultation with Scottish Natural Heritage.
+This concluded that the Proposed Plan's policies and proposals are not likely to have a significant effect on a protected European Natura 2000 site.
 An 'appropriate assessment' is not therefore required.